jahliang03/FinalGame/README.md

 Press clover button to start game.

 Use left, right, and up arrow to move player sprite around the map.
 Help the player collect all the mushrooms and saplings on the winter map.
 Jump with up arrow.
+Be careful and avoid the water!

 Press "r" key to restart game once level is beat!